 “Stigma and discrimination is one of the major challenges male survivors continue to grapple with.
 Much as xenophobia is a common to all refugees and asylum seekers, the situation is worse for male survivors because male rape is a taboo in many cultures,” the report said.

 The Anti-Homosexuality Act (AHA), promulgated by President Yoweri Museveni in February, “not only reinforced homophobia but also heightened xenophobia,” it said.

-, persons found guilty of “homosexual acts” can be jailed for up to 14 years, and life sentences are given in “aggravated” cases, such as those committed by an HIV-positive person, or those involving minors, the disabled and serious offenders.
+Under the new law, persons found guilty of “homosexual acts” can be jailed for up to 14 years, and life sentences are given in “aggravated” cases, such as those committed by an HIV-positive person, or those involving minors, the disabled and serious offenders.

 “Since the president signed the bill, there is total confusion.
 The community members can’t distinguish between male rape and homosexuality.
 The confusion is due to lack of knowledge on male rape.
 People don’t believe male rape exists,” said Kabenga.

 “The law has made us afraid.
 Many of us can’t go to health facilities to access health care due to fear and shame to be labelled homosexuals,” he said.